pepkit/divcfg/README.md

 - `{PARTITION}` -- pulled from the `compute` section of the `pepenv` file.

 You can also create your own templates, giving looper ultimate flexibility to work with any compute infrastructure in any environment; just follow these examples and point your `pepenv` config file to your custom template using the `submission_template` attribute.
 When you develop a pipeline or configure a pepenv, you can use any variables you like; these are just the defaults.
 You can create your own variables by defining them in the `pipeline_interface` and then you can use them in your `submit_template` file to configure things for your local environment.
 [Read more about pipeline_interface.yaml here](http://looper.readthedocs.io/en/latest/connecting-pipelines.html).

+### Advanced template variables

+What's actually happening behind the scene is that settings from your chosen compute and resource packages are combined, and then used to populate the template variables.
+You specify a pepenv "compute package" by what you pass on the command line to `--compute`.
+Then, the system automatically chooses a resources package (from `pipeline_interface`) based on file size of the input sample.
+The compute and resource packages are merged into a single object, which now has access to any variables defined at either level.
+Then, there's a third layer: anything specified in a `compute` section of `project_config` file is added last of all, which has then the highest precedence.
+This is used to populate any variables in your submission template.
+So, in theory, you can define these variables in any of these 3 places.
+The pipeline interface definition is loaded later, so it has precedence (that is, if you specify a variable in pipeline interface with the same name as one in the pepenv, the pipeline setting overrides the environment setting).